Luis Monge (mass murderer)

-Luis José Monge (August 21, 1918 – June 2, 1967) was a convicted mass murderer who was executed in the gas chamber at Colorado State Penitentiary in 1967.
-Monge was the last inmate to be executed before an unofficial moratorium on execution that lasted for more than four years while most death penalty cases were on appeal, culminating in the U.S. Supreme Court decision in Furman v.
+Luis José Monge (June 21, 1918 – June 2, 1967) was a convicted mass murderer who was executed in the gas chamber at Colorado State Penitentiary in 1967.
+Monge was the last inmate to be executed before an unofficial moratorium on executions that lasted for more than four years while most death penalty cases were on appeal, culminating in the U.S. Supreme Court decision in Furman v.
 Georgia in 1972, invalidating all existing death penalty statutes as written.

 Murders

 Monge, a Denver, Colorado, insurance salesman, was a native of Puerto Rico who grew up in New York.
-He was convicted and sentenced to death for murdering his wife, Leonarda, and three of their ten children after she discovered his incestuous relationship with their 13-year-old daughter, Diann Kissell.
+He was convicted and sentenced to death for murdering his wife, Leonarda, and three of their ten children after she discovered he was sexually abusing their 13-year-old daughter, Diann Kissell.
 The murders were committed on June 29, 1963.

-Monge's murder victims were: Leonarda, Alan (aged 6), Vincent (aged 4), and Teresa (11 months old).
-Immediately after the four murders, Monge called police and admitted his guilt.
+Monge's murder victims were Leonarda, Alan (aged 6), Vincent (aged 4), and Teresa (11 months old).
+Immediately after the four murders, Monge called the police and admitted his guilt.

-The alleged motive for the murders was "to prevent exposure of sex crimes committed by defendant with his own children".
+The alleged motive for the murders was "to prevent exposure of sex crimes committed by the defendant with his own children."
 He beat his wife to death with a steel bar, stabbed Teresa, choked Vincent, and bludgeoned Alan with the steel bar.

 He had no prior felony convictions; in 1961, however, he abandoned his family for two months and served a short jail sentence in Louisiana for vagrancy.